UK Support

 It has made music making in 2022 in the premiere venue of Hereford Cathedral, whilst battling with the legacy of Covid-19 just a little easier.

 We can continue our “Sing for Fun” Choral Workshops and keep them free for those under 25.
 The workshops offer non-auditioned singers a chance to work with a professional conductor and accompanist, allowing them to participate in large scale choral works, which would otherwise be unavailable to them.
-The workshops a
+The workshops also offer valuable paid experience for the young professional singers who perform the solo roles.

 We are keeping our ticket prices, for the upcoming season unchanged, despite anticipated increases in all areas of expenditure.
 We have also chosen not to increase our annual chorus membership fee.